Drew-Killeen/Dewey-Hafta-Academy/README.md

 17. Give admins the ability to delete courses/exams/questions
 18. Implement AJAX wherever possible
 19. Make grade.php prettier and more useful
-20. Give option to reset password
+20. Give option to reset password if forgotten
+21. Allow a user to request their privileges to be changed

 Completed
 ----